Azel4231/dsui/README.md

 Not suited for:
 - graph-like data
+- large data-sets (generating the UI is currently eager)

 ## How it works
 DSUI uses clojure.spec to "parse" an arbitrary data structure.
 The conformed data is used to generate the swing UI by calling a multimethod that polymorphically creates different types of UI elements.